rajatprasad1995/Scala-spark-Demo/README.md

 - In the first task, I calculated the frequency with which each pesticide was found in descending order.
 - In the second task, I calculated the most used pesticide in each state.
+- In the third task, I investigated whether there exist a relationship between state and pesticide as well as relationship between type of crop and pesticide.

 To Install
 -------